cbare/cbare.github.io/_drafts/2024-05-20-proteomics-for-cancer-prediction.md

 tags: biology cancer
 ---

-Information flows in the cell from DNA to RNA to protein and ultimately to phenotype.
+Information flows in the cell from DNA to RNA to protein.
+These steps interact with the environment ultimately yielding phenotype.
 The project of modern biology is to understand each of those steps in sufficient detail to predict future outcomes and intervene in beneficial ways, for example predicting, preventing, or curing disease.

-Proteins are a critical piece of the puzzle because they are the machinery of the cell.
-While the genome gives information on potentialities and predispositions - what might happen - proteins are a window into what's happening right now.
+Proteins are a critical piece of the puzzle because they are the machinery of the cell, the tiny biochemical pumps, valves, motors, and assembly lines.
+The genome is a library of blueprints.
+It gives information on potentialities and predispositions - what might happen.Proteins are a window into what's happening right now.

-In recent months, a truckload of tasty research papers has been published based on data produced by an immune assay that measures circulating proteins from a Swedish company called Olink.
+In recent months, a truckload of tasty research papers has been published based on data produced by a quantitative protein assay from a Swedish company called Olink.
 Data of this kind has recently been added to the UK Biobank's phenominal dataset.
 Back in a prior life, I got a preview of the impressively specific data Olink is able to generate.

+Promises to help:
+- better understanding of biology and disease.
+- predict
+- diagnose molecular subtypes.
+- partition patients in responders and non-responders with respect to particular therapies
+- drug discovery

 ## History